MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/applyassetgrouplistinggroupactions.md

 # ApplyAssetGroupListingGroupActions Service Operation - Campaign Management
 Applies an action to an asset group listing group.

+Please note the following validation rules:

+- At minimum you must specify at least the root node for the listing group tree structure.
+The listing group's root [AssetGroupListingGroup](./assetgrouplistinggroup.md) must have its condition *Operand* set to "All" and *Attribute* to *null*.
+If you are serving ads for all products in the catalog, set the *PartitionType* to "Unit".
+If you are serving ads on more specific product conditions, then set the YPartitionTypeY to "Subdivision", the *ParentCriterionId* to *null*, and the *Id* to a negative value.
+You will use the negative value as *ParentCriterionId* for any child nodes.

+- The root node is considered level 0, and a tree can have branches up to 7 levels deep.

+- You may specify up to 5,000 [AssetGroupListingGroupAction](./assetgrouplistinggroupaction.md) objects per call.
+The entire tree created through multiple calls can have up to 20,000 nodes.

+- Each of the [AssetGroupListingGroup](./assetgrouplistinggroup.md) objects must have the same *AssetGroupId*, otherwise the call will fail.

+- To update the *Condition* or *Attribute* properties, you must delete the existing product partition tree node and add a new product partition tree node which will get a new identifier.
+To update from a non-excluded to an excluded [AssetGroupListingGroup](./assetgrouplistinggroup.md) or the other way around, you must delete the existing product partition tree node and add a new product partition tree node which will get a new identifier.

+- If any action fails, all remaining actions that might have otherwise succeeded will also fail.

+- All actions in one call must result in a complete tree structure.
+If you need to apply more than 5,000 actions per asset group, you must make multiple calls.
+Get the parent asset group identifiers from the first call, and then add more children as needed in subsequent calls.

+- Every path from the root node to the end of a branch must terminate with a leaf node (*ProductPartitionType*=Unit).

+- Every subdivision must have at least one leaf node for the remainder of the subdivision's conditions.
+For example, use the same operand as its sibling unit(s) and set its *Attribute* to null.

+- You may only specify a child node after its parent.

+- If you are adding partitions with multiple levels where neither the parent or child yet exist, use a negative int value as a reference to identify the parent.
+For example set the both the parent's *Id*, and the child's *ParentListingGroupId* element to the same negative value.
+The negative IDs are only valid for the duration of the call.
+Unique system identifiers for each successfully added asset group listing group are returned in the response message.

+- To pause any product partition you must pause the entire asset group by calling [UpdateAssetGroups](./updateassetgroups.md).
+You can call *UpdateCampaigns* to pause the entire campaign.

+- For a *Delete* action you only need to specify the *Id* and *AssetGroupId* in the [AssetGroupListingGroup](./assetgrouplistinggroup.md).

+- If you delete a parent product partition, all of its children and descendants will also be deleted.

+- You may not specify duplicate product conditions in a branch.

 ## <a name="request"></a>Request Elements
 The *ApplyAssetGroupListingGroupActionsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).